varnish/Varnish-Book/varnish_sysadmin.rst

         sub vcl_recv {
             if (req.url ~ "wiki\.pl") { return(pass); }
         }

+.. container:: handout

+   The above examples are both valid.

+   It is usually most convenient to do as much as possible in `vcl_recv`, and this is no exception.
+Even though using pass in `vcl_fetch` is reasonable, it creates a hitpass object, which can create unnecessary complexity.
+Whenever you do use pass in `vcl_fetch`, you should also make it a habit to set the ``beresp.ttl`` to a short duration, to avoid accidentally adding a hitpass object that prevents caching for a long time.

 Exercise: VCL - respect no-cache from the client
 ------------------------------------------------